PrivSec-dev/privsec.dev/content/posts/macos/Properly Generate a Randomize MAC Address on macOS.md

 ### Improper instructions

 Unfortunately, most of the guides I could find recommends randomizing the entire MAC address instead of the final 3 octets.
-Take guides recommending `macchanger` for example, they fail to mention that the program does [this](https://github.com/acrogenesis/macchanger/blob/main/bin/macchanger#L37):
+Take the guides recommending `macchanger` for example, they fail to mention that the program does [this](https://github.com/acrogenesis/macchanger/blob/main/bin/macchanger#L37):

 ```rust
 [format('%0.2x', rand(256) & ~1), (1..5).map { format('%0.2x', rand(256)) }].join(':')